commonhaus/foundation/bylaws/7-indemnification-dissolution.md

 ## Indemnification

-### Indemnification: Right to Indemnification
+### Scope of Indemnification and Standard of Conduct

-Subject to the limitations set forth in [this Section](#indemnification), the Foundation must indemnify directors (councilors), Officers, employees, and agents of the Foundation from any action, suit, or proceeding (whether civil, criminal, administrative or investigative) arising from that person’s role in the Foundation or service at the request of the Foundation.
+Subject to the limitations set forth in this Section, the Foundation must indemnify directors (councilors), Officers, employees, and agents of the Foundation from any action, suit, or proceeding (whether civil, criminal, administrative or investigative) arising from that person’s role in the Foundation or service at the request of the Foundation.

 **Standard of Conduct.**
-This indemnification extends to all reasonable expenses (including attorneys’ fees), judgments, fines, and other amounts paid in settlement by the person in connection with the action, so long as the person: (1) acted in good faith and in a manner they reasonably believed to be consistent with the best interests of the Foundation, and (2) had no reason to believe their conduct was unlawful, in the case of criminal matters.
+This indemnification extends to all reasonable expenses (including attorneys’ fees), judgments, fines, and other amounts paid in settlement by the person in connection with the action, so long as the person:
+(1) acted in good faith and in a manner they reasonably believed to be consistent with the best interests of the Foundation, and
+(2) had no reason to believe their conduct was unlawful, in the case of criminal matters.

 This indemnification does not extend to a person who is found liable in an action by the Foundation, or in right of the Foundation.
 Otherwise, the outcome of an action will not alone create a presumption that a person did not act in good faith, in the best interests of the Foundation, or with lawful intent.